Kicksaw-Consulting/python-configuration-management/README.md

 ## Advanced usage

 All file paths within the libary are relative to root by default.
-To changes this behaviour, set an environment variable called `PYCM_ROOT`.
+To change this behaviour, set an environment variable called `PYCM_ROOT` which stores the relative path to the root of your project (where you `.env-[environment]` and `config-[environment].yml` files are stored.

 ---